robomeister/acemqcontainer/README.md

 `oc apply -f ./tiller-roles.yaml`

-Please note these permissions satisfy the requirements to install the ACE/MQ container only.
+Please note these permissions satisfy the requirements to install the ACE/MQ helm chart only.
 Other helm charts may require the same, more or less permissions.
 Most organizations simply assign the `cluster-admin` role to the tiller service account.

 If desired, once the install has completed, the permissions can be removed.
 Please note, however, that when a helm update or delete is to occur, the permissions will need to be added again.